patelurvish0706/patelurvish0706/README.md

 Here are some projects I've worked on, demonstrating my skills with various technologies:

 **Project 1: 🏥 Patient Information Management System**<br>
-A sample front-end project designed to manage and store patient information.
+A Fullstack project to manage and store patient information.
 It allows users to view past reports to analyze health updates over time.
-Doctors and nurses can add new reports, and all details are accessible via email ID.<br>(Built with HTML, CSS, and JavaScript.) [https://patelurvish0706.github.io/PIMS/]
+Doctors and nurses can add new reports, and all details are accessible via email ID.<br>(Built with HTML, CSS, and JavaScript. also PHP and Mysql in Backend) [https://patelurvish0706.github.io/PIMS/]

+**Project 2: 🏪 Techno Pharms**<br>
+Web solution designed to help users diagnose and resolve issues related to mobiles, laptops, and PCs through a combination of AI-driven chat, YouTube video suggestions, and direct technician (shopkeeper) support.(Built with HTML, CSS, and JavaScript. also PHP and Mysql in Backend) [Hosting soon] [https://github.com/patelurvish0706/TechnoPharms]

+**Project 3: 🔥 Javascript Browser Compiler**<br>
+A simple in-browser JavaScript code compiler built using pure HTML, CSS, and JavaScript. ✨ Write, run, and test JS code directly in the browser — no frameworks, no libraries.<br>(Built using HTML, CSS, and JavaScript.) [[https://patelurvish0706.github.io/JavaScriptCompiler/]](https://patelurvish0706.github.io/JavaScriptCompiler/Compiler/)

+**Project 4: 😎 Portfolio**<br>
+A static website showcasing my basic information.<br>(Built using HTML, CSS, and JavaScript.) [https://patelurvish0706.github.io/MyPortfolio/]

+**Project 5: ✨ Recurio**<br>
+AI-based solution that analyzes multiple PDF and image files, scans them, and identifies common, repeated, and twisted versions of questions.
+It also suggests possible questions that may appear in upcoming exams.<br>(Built using HTML, CSS, and JavaScript.) [[https://patelurvish0706.github.io/Recurio/](https://github.com/patelurvish0706/Recurio)]

-**Project 2: 🔐 SignUp-Login**<br>
+**Project 6: 🔐 SignUp-Login**<br>
 A project developed during my diploma studies, providing a secure signup and login codebase.
 This can be integrated into existing websites to create a secure entry point.<br>(Built using PHP and MySQL.)
-[Hosting soon]
+[Hosting soon] [https://github.com/patelurvish0706/Authentication_System]

-**Project 3: 😎 Portfolio**<br>
-A static website showcasing my basic information.<br>(Built using HTML, CSS, and JavaScript.) [https://patelurvish0706.github.io/MyPortfolio/]

 I'm always eager to learn new technologies and improve my skills.
 More projects will be added to my profile soon!